-DJ opens fire inside southwest Atlanta nightclub, injuring 3
+DJ opens fire inside Atlanta nightclub, striking 3, police say

 At around 2 a.m. on Sunday, Atlanta Police responded to Silver Ultra Lounge at 2040 Sylvan Road to reports of a person shot.

 They said the suspect was employed as a DJ when a dispute arose.
-The manager asked the DJ to leave and that's when police say he "fired several shots a the floor."
+The manager asked the DJ to leave and that's when police say he "fired several shots at the floor."

 Police said a woman was hit by a ricochet and was taken to the hospital in stable condition.
 Two other men were located at an area hospital who reported they had also been shot in the incident.
-They are also in stable condition, police say.
+They are in stable condition, too, police say.

 The suspect left the club and officers located him at a gas station at 3040 Sylvan Road.
-They 25-year-old DJ was arrested faces aggravated assault, reckless conduct and criminal trespass charges.
+The 25-year-old DJ was arrested faces aggravated assault, reckless conduct and criminal trespass charges.
 He is currently in the Fulton County Jail.

+Police did not say how many people were inside the club at the time of the shooting.